Montana-Media-Arts/webDesignFall2024/_docs/topic-05/08-links-ext/page-01.md

 ## Hyperlink
-In computing, a **hyperlink**, or merely a link, refers to data that the reader can directly follow either by clicking, tapping, or hovering.
+In computing, a **hyperlink**, or merely a link, refers to data that the reader can directly follow by clicking, tapping, or hovering.
 A hyperlink points to a whole document or a specific element within a document.

 ## Hypertext